Jessie Trout: Japan

-Inspired by a church member, Trout served as a missionary in Japan for the Disciples from 1921 to 1940, spending the first two years learning Japanese.
-The she served women and girls in Akita.
+Inspired by a church member, Trout was a missionary in Japan for the Disciples from 1921 to 1940, spending the first two years learning Japanese.
+Then she served women and girls in Akita.
 She taught at the Margaret K. Long for Girls (Japanese: Joshi Se Gakun, meaning Girl’s Holy School) in Tokyo beginning in 1931.
 She worked from 1935 to 1940 in an ecumenical program in Kagawa, under Toyohiko Kagawa.
 She entertained notable people and translated his works.
 She took a leave in 1940 and due to increased nationalism was unable to return to Japan, losing her belongings, including an extensive print collection.

 While in Japan, she met and mentored Itoko Maeda, a young girl attending the Christian school.
 Trout aided Maeda in getting scholarships to continue her Christian education, both in Japan and the United States.
 Itoko Maeda would later go on to become an important missionary in her own right.